Bowfishing combines archery and fishing, rapidly gaining popularity as an outdoor activity.

 - -Halogen Lights: They provide strong focused beams, though they use more power than LED versions.

-- Setup: Lights can be mounted on a boat, bow, or shore-based platform for maximum effect.
-A portable, clip-on LED light is an all around affordable and versatile choice for beginners.
+- Setup: For maximum effect, lights can be mounted on a boat, bow, or shore-based platform.
+For beginners, a portable, clip-on LED light is affordable and versatile.

 C. Boat Setup

-- Deck-Mounted Lights: For serious bowfishers, wide-area illumination consistent enough to scan an area is provided by deck mounted lights.
-Elevated platforms offer those better vantage points, resulting in more targeted fish.
+- Deck-Mounted Lights: For serious bow fishermen, deck-mounted lights provide wide-area illumination consistent enough to scan an area.
+Elevated platforms offer better vantage points, resulting in more targeted fish.

-- Small Boats: If you’re using a smaller boat, light weight clamp on lights and a portable battery pack are essential.
-They take up no space and are very easy to install.
+- Small Boats: Lightweight clamp-on lights and a portable battery pack are essential for smaller boats.
+They take up little space and are very easy to install.

 - Shore-Based Fishing: Portable shooting decks, for instance, can help mimic the high-up position of a boat and are good for people fishing off the shore or in small docks.